African Stock Exchanges

 6MO1YRYTD

-The current share price of Deap Capital Management & Trust (DEAPCAP) is NGN 1.00.
-DEAPCAP closed its last trading day (Tuesday, May 20, 2025) at 1.00 NGN per share on the Nigerian Stock Exchange (NGX).
-Deap Capital Management & Trust began the year with a share price of 1.18 NGN but has since lost 15.3% off that price valuation, ranking it 134th on the NGX in terms of year-to-date performance.
+The current share price of Deap Capital Management & Trust (DEAPCAP) is NGN 2.51.
+DEAPCAP closed its last trading day (Tuesday, January 6, 2026) at 2.51 NGN per share on the Nigerian Stock Exchange (NGX), recording a 9.6% gain over its previous closing price of 2.29 NGN.
+Deap Capital Management & Trust began the year with a share price of 1.90 NGN and has since gained 32.1% on that price valuation, ranking it sixth on the NGX in terms of year-to-date performance.
+Shareholders can be optimistic about DEAPCAP knowing the stock has accrued an outstanding 68% over the past four-week period alone—seventh best on NGX.

 DateVolumeCloseChangeChange%